Pattern Day Trading Rules Explained

 How To Navigate Pattern Day Trading Rules

 The pattern day trading rule was designed to protect retail traders from absorbing risks beyond their means, so looking for loopholes is not advised.
-But for those who cannot meet the $25000 margin call, here are some tips for how you can navigate the pattern day trading rule.
+While brokers transition to the new intraday margin standards, here are some tips for how you can navigate the legacy pattern day trading rule:

-• Hold positions overnight – The PDT rule only applies to day trades.
-Therefore, if you hold a position overnight, this would not count towards your four allotted trades.
+- Hold positions overnight – The PDT rule only applies to day trades.
+Therefore, if you hold a position overnight, this would not count towards your four allotted trades under the old system.

-• Sufficient capital – Pattern day trading is legal, however, you must have the capital in your account to show that you can afford to take the risk.
-If you have $25,000 to trade, you needn’t worry about the rule or how to disable it, just keep your account sufficiently topped up.
+- Sufficient capital – Pattern day trading is legal, however, you must have the capital in your account to show that you can afford to take the risk.
+Under the older framework, this generally means maintaining at least $25,000 in a margin account; under the new framework, brokers will assess intraday margin requirements based on market exposure.

 Is There A Pattern Day Trading Rule In The UK & Canada?